virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 ### PALMAT Instructions 4: Transfer of Control

-* `{'goto': [i,n]}` or `{'goto': s}` transfers control to integer position `n` in the PALMAT-instruction list for the scope with integer index `i`, or else to the accessible (scope-wise) PALMAT instruction having a `"label" : s` key-value pair.
+* `{'goto': [index,n]}` or `{'goto': (index,s)}` transfers control to integer position `n` in the PALMAT-instruction list for the scope with integer index `index`, or else to the accessible (scope-wise) PALMAT instruction having a `"label" : s` key-value pair in scope `index`.
 It is expected that the latter form is the as-compiled form, but that for efficiency purposes, the virtual machine executing PALMAT code would replace the latter form by the former, either upon start or else progressively as execution proceeds.
 * `{'boolean': t}` where t is True or False.
 This instructin pushes the indicated boolean value onto the expression stack.
 * `{'operator': 'NOT'}`.
 Logically negates the top of the stack.
 * `{'operator': 'AND'}`.
 Pops the top two elements from the stack, logically ANDs them, and pushes the result onto the stack.